grace-jennings/exam01/README.md

 # Instructions

-The exam repository is available on the GitHub course organization page with the prefix **exam01-**.

-The exam questions are in the README portion of the repository.
+The exam questions are in the README portion of the repository below.

 ### Deadline

-This exam is due **DUE DATE HERE**.
+This exam is due Monday February 22nd by 11:59 PM.

 You must submit a PDF document to Gradescope that corresponds to an `.Rmd` file on your GitHub repository in order to receive credit for